strawberrymusicplayer/strawberry/README.md

   * Edit tags on music files
   * Fetch tags from MusicBrainz
   * Album cover art from Last.fm, Musicbrainz and Discogs
-  * Song lyrics from AudD and API Seeds
+  * Song lyrics from AudD
   * Support for multiple backends
   * Audio analyzer
   * Audio equalizer